SIC deadline applications for 2014 is extended to 27/12/13

 The projects are accompanied by collective seminars, individual coaching and dialogue with a coach of the SIC team.

 This seminar reflects upon the relation between form and content through the critical analysis of texts (by a.o.
 Ariella Azoulay, Georges Didi-Huberman, Laura U. Marks, Kodwo Eshun) and contexts (by a.o.
 Elias Sanbar, Renzo Martens, Black Audio Film Collective).
 Topics include spectatorship, representation, resistance, exotism, voyeurism and more.

 The aim of this seminar is to critically examine key-works in documentary film history.
 Special attention is given to films made in first person, by film authors who reflect upon the position of the viewer and the distance to ‘the other’ (Rouch, Mekas, Gheerbrant, Van der Keuken, ...).
 The emphasis is on the ethical core of each encounter.
 The film is understood as a creation shared between filmmaker and the people filmed.

-Sound – Narration – Representation Laurent Van Lancker
+Senses– Narration – Representation Laurent Van Lancker

 Sound and Spatialization Patrick Codenys

 This active workshop turns around sound, its technics and possibilities for narration.
 Site specificity and perception are accentuated and experimented with.
 Placing and a possible circulation of the public are at stake as well as rhythm, temporality, duration and orientation of a work.